fordfrog/ruian2pgsql/README.md

             EWKT and then stored in database, otherwise original GML strings are stored in database (use this option based on the level of GML implementation in Postgis version you use)
+    --linearize-ewkt
+            if enabled, curved geometries in parsed EWKT are linearized before they are stored in database; supported only if the switch --convert-to-ewkt is enabled
     --create-tables
             creates database tables for the data (if tables with the same name already exists, it is first dropped)